 Did you know that a carving on a façade indicates where the Texas Embassy in Paris used to be?
-Let me show you the exact location of this surprising historic twist.
+Let me show you the exact location of this surprising historical twist.

 In 1836, the Mexican province of Tejas declared its independence from Mexico.
 This historic event was called the Texas Revolution.
-Mexico refused to recognise the independence of the lost territory unlike the United States who did in March 1837.
+Mexico refused to recognise the independence of the lost territory, unlike the United States, which did in March 1837.

 Where to find the former Texas Embassy in Paris?

-What is commonly referred to a Texas Embassy in Paris was in fact a Legation.
+What is commonly referred to as a Texas Embassy in Paris was, in fact, a Legation.
 This meant a diplomatic mission managed by someone with a lower-ranking official than an ambassador.

 The exact site of the Texas Legation in Paris is at 1 Place Vendôme in the 1st arrondissement.
 Known as Hôtel Bataille de Francès, the mansion dating from 1705 has a carving on its wall that indicates where the Legation used to be.
 It reads:

 Embassy of Texas

 In 1842-1843 this building was the seat of the Embassy of the Republic of Texas in Paris.